 Construction is also now well-advanced on a new permanent multi-level HO-scale club layout in our Shed.
 This layout has been configured as a folded double dog-bone extending across the Shed.
 Operationally the layout features a long mainline that winds around 2 peninsulars on 2 levels that are connected by a circular riser.
 This layout design gives trains a long run between the two set-up yards at either side of the Shed but also allows for continuous running.
 A separate branch line is being built that is going to interchange with the main line.
 Digital command control (DCC) is being used to operate this layout and this, and the number of industries and intermediate stations being built, will allow club members interested in near-protypical train operation and timetabling to "roll up their sleeves".

 Our meetings are held in our own shed (the Evatt Men's Shed) on the second Wednesday of each month, starting at about 8:00 PM.
 A regular Friday morning session is also usually scheduled from 9:30am-12:30pm.
 Visitors are welcome.
-Our shed is co-located behind the North Belconnen Baptist Church at Chomley Court, Evatt, ACT, Australia.
+Our shed is co-located behind the Mosaic Baptist Church (formerly called North Belconnen Baptist Church) at Chomley Court, Evatt, ACT, Australia.

 We try to offer something of interest to all our members: